top of page

 BIO

-The Smokin' Burnouts were formed in September of 2013.
-After a 12 year break from playing in bands, frontman Steve Lumm decided it was time to start playing again and quickly hooked up with bass player Clay Fiske.
-In June of 2014 Scott Williams joined the band on drums and would be an integral part of the band until his departure in 2021.
+The Smokin' Burnouts were formed in Austin, TX in September of 2013.
+After a 12 year break from playing in bands, front man Steve Lumm decided it was time to start playing again and quickly hooked up with bass player Clay Fiske.
+Over the years, these two friends have had to privilege of playing alongside many other talented drummers, guitarists, and trumpet players.
+Yes, trumpet.

-All the Burnouts grew up on a mixture of punk rock and country and all started their musical "careers" in punk bands which lends to a strong DIY work ethic.
+All the Burnouts grew up on a mixture of punk rock, country, ska, and classic rock and all started their musical "careers" in punk bands which lends to a strong DIY work ethic.
 Give them a listen and you'll hear The Ramones, Howlin' Wolf, Dick Dale and Johnny Cash all rolled into one Texas sized burrito.

-Their first show ever was during SXSW 2014 and were featured in a Doritos video and their song Route 666 was featured in 5 other commercials for Doritos.
+Their first show ever was during SXSW 2014 and were featured in a Doritos video which showcased their song Route 666.
+That instrumental would be featured in 5 other commercials for Doritos.

 If you like what you hear, come out and see us play and bring a friend.